-There were no tax fees billed in 2014 and 2013.
+There were no tax fees billed in 2014.

 The audit committee has the authority to pre-approve permissible audit-related and non-audit services not prohibited by law to be performed by our independent auditors and associated fees.
 Engagements for proposed services either may be separately pre-approved by the audit committee or entered into pursuant to detailed pre-approval policies and procedures established by the audit committee, as long as the audit committee is informed on a timely basis of any engagement entered into on that basis.
-The audit committee separately pre-approved all engagements and fees paid to our principal accountant for all periods in 2014 and 2013 subsequent to our IPO.
+The audit committee separately pre-approved all engagements and fees paid to our principal accountant for all periods in 2015 and 2014.